LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentManager/key-terms-concepts.md

 Note that each intent is framed as a request.
 This is important, as an intent should always be a type of consumer request or question.
 Specifying the consumer request makes the intent actionable and potentially automatable.
 Subjects by themselves are not intents.
 Examples of subjects that consumers might discuss are product names, service plan names, bills, service and product orders, locations and dates.

 {: .important}
 For some practice with intents, complete the [Intents tutorial](tutorials-guides-getting-started-with-bot-building-intents.html).
-For best practices, see [here](intent-manager-best-practices.html#intents).

 #### Intent versus non-intent example